dart-lang/sdk/docs/process/breaking-changes.md

 ## Scope of compatibility

-For a program to be considered as covered under the compatibility statement made above -- and thus subject to a breaking change notification -- it must abide to the following basic conditions:
+It is not practical to offer compatability to programs that do not follow best practices.
+Thus, the breaking change process assumes that programs abide by the following basic conditions:

 * Must contain no static analysis **errors**